 Applicants denied admission may reapply in a subsequent year if further training or experience is presented to strengthen the application.
 However, applicants who have submitted three (3) applications to a single department or program without being offered admission may not reapply to the same program.

-Please note: only applicants who are admitted should send materials (i.e., official transcripts) by mail to the Office of Admissions.
+Please note: Materials should not be mailed to GSAS unless specifically requested by the Office of Admissions.
 Unofficial transcripts and other supplemental application materials should be uploaded through the online application system.

 GSAS Office of Admissions